gaborcsardi/falsy/README.md

-# falsy -- warning: this package is probably useless and surely experimental
+# falsy — warning: this package is experimental

 falsy defines *falsy* and *truthy* values.
 You might be familiar with them in other dynamic laguanges with prevalent implicit type conversions,